An Evans function for the linearised 2D Euler equations using Hill's determinant

 Consider a single mode $\phi = f(\eta) \exp( i k \xi + \lambda t))$ with wave number $k \in \Z$ and temporal eigenvalue $\lambda \in \C$ where $f(\eta)$ is a $2\pi$-periodic function.
 Then $\nabla^2 \phi = ( -k^2 q^2 f + 2 i k \bp \cdot \bq f' + p^2 f'') \phi / f$ and \cref{eq:lin} separates into

 For $\bp \cdot \bq = 0$ and $p^2 = q^2 = 1$ this reduces to the usual equation for linearisation about a 2D shear flow, see, e.g., \cite{Acheson90}, except that there the velocity $U = \psi_\eta$ is used to write the coefficient.
-The term proportional to $f'$ in this second order linear equation can be transformed away by redefining the independent variable $f$.
-Defining $\q = k \bp \cdot \bq/p^2 \bmod 1$ and $f(\eta) = e^{-i\theta \eta} g(\eta)$ we arrive at \begin{proposition} The linearisation of Euler's equation for the ideal incompressible fluid flow \cref{eq:euler} on the torus $(x,y) \in \T^2$ around the steady state with periodic stream function $\psi(\eta)$ where $\eta = p_1 x + p_2 y$ leads to the Hill's equation
+The term proportional to $f'$ in this second order linear equation can be transformed away by redefining the independent variable $f$, at the expense of introducing quasiperiodic boundary conditions.
+Defining $\q = k \bp \cdot \bq/p^2 \bmod 1$ and $f(\eta) = e^{-i\theta \eta} g(\eta)$ we arrive at \begin{proposition} The linearisation of Euler's equation for the ideal incompressible fluid flow \eqref{eq:euler} on the torus $(x,y) \in \T^2$ around the steady state with periodic stream function $\psi(\eta)$ where $\eta = p_1 x + p_2 y$ leads to the Hill's equation